SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ~~~

-Now, we have added kafka producer.
+Now, we have added kafka producer successfully.
 We also need to start the Verticle by deploying it from the MainVerticle.
 So add this code to the `modernize-apps/cart/src/main/java/com/redhat/coolstore/MainVerticle.java` file at the `// TODO: Deploy PopularItemPosterVerticle` marker:

 ~~~java
  vertx.deployVerticle(